bgd-labs/aave-proposals-v3/src/20240108_AaveV2Polygon_ReserveFactorUpdatesJan152024/ReserveFactorUpdatesJan152024.md

 ## Simple Summary

-This AIP is a continuation of AIP-284 and increases the Reserve Factor (RF) for assets on Polygon v2 by 5.00%, up to a maximum of 99.99%.
+This AIP is a continuation of Governace V3 ProposalID 1 and increases the Reserve Factor (RF) for assets on Polygon v2 by 5.00%, up to a maximum of 99.99%.

 ## Motivation